krig/fossnorth2019/outline.md

 Alright, so enough history, let's get to something concrete.
 Here's a speed intro to the world of Lisps.

+> foo
 > (a b c d)
+> ()

 In its most basic form, Lisp has two kinds of elements: Lists and atoms.
-This is a list of four atoms, a b c and d.
+This is an atom called foo, and this is a list of four atoms, a b c and d, and finally an empty list.

-> ()

-This is an empty list.

 > ((a b c) (d e f))